Shropshire Aero Club is open 7 days a week.

-The airfield is open to fly-in visitors and members.
+The airfield is open to fly-in visitors, members and the public.
 Visiting aircraft should visit our Fly In page and call to arrange visiting.

 Strict covid-19 measures are in place, and it is mandatory to wear a facemask in the club house.